municipio-se/wp-theme-municipio/readme.md

 # Municipio Theme

-This WordPress theme is an LTS version of [the Municipio theme](github.com/helsingborg-stad/Municipio).
+This WordPress theme is a [Municipio LTS](https://github.com/municipio-se/municipio-lts) version of the [Municipio theme v4.25.0](https://github.com/helsingborg-stad/Municipio).

-Version 25.x is based on v4.25.0 of the original Municipio theme.

 ## Changes in this Fork